pslib-cz/2022l4web-css-typographic-library-ViktorSona/README.md

 ## Cards
 Card is a flexible and extensible content container.
 It includes options for headers and footers, a wide variety of content, contextual background colors, and powerful display options.

-Use this HTML style to properly apply the CSS preset:¨
+Use this HTML style to properly apply the CSS preset:
 ```html
 <section class="cards">
     <div class="card1">